gschliszka/ThesisWork/README.md

   See the necessary libraries below.

   ![Circuit for Arduino](/arduino/ToneStim.png)
-  LEDs are modelling the real moduls:
+  LEDs are modelling the real modules:
    * RED (pin 8): debug Tone
    * GREEN (pin 7): for Reward
    * RED (pin 6): for Air Puff